 NOTE: Details of the IKE_AUTH request message from the UE, whether it contains a complete NAS message in the VID or parameters for constructing the N2 Request message for UE Registration via untrusted non-3GPP access by the N3IWF will be decided in the normative phase, to align with 3gpp access procedure.

+Editor’s Note: UE privacy need to be taken care of while including registration parameters.

 4. N3IWF selects the AMF based on the information received from the UE in step 3.